What Is a CNC Machine?

 - It has the ability to design complex designs with high accuracy in the shortest possible time.

 - Modern design software allows the designers to emulate the creators of his idea.
-And it eliminates the need to creates prototypes or models and saves time and money.
+And it eliminates the need to create prototypes or models and saves time and money.

 - Fewer workers are required to operate CNC and save labor costs.